-Applying for Social Security Disability Benefits with Mental Health Conditions
+Applying for Disability with Mental Health Conditions

-Eligibility Criteria for Mental Health Disability Claims
+What Are the Eligibility Criteria for Mental Health Disability Benefits?

 “Substantial gainful activity” refers to a specific level of work activity or earnings capacity involving significant physical and/or mental effort and the ability to generate income.
-The threshold for what constitutes substantial gainful activity varies based on the nature of your disability and living circumstances.

-Types of Mental Health Conditions Covered
+What Types of Mental Health Conditions Are Covered by the Social Security Administration?

 1. Depression and Bipolar Disorder

 These mood disorders can have significant impacts on energy, motivation, and overall cognitive function.
 Symptoms might include persistent sadness, manic episodes, and severe fluctuations in mood, all of which can interfere with daily activities and employment.
+Our legal professionals understand the complexities of applying for SSDI benefits and can guide individuals through the process.

 2. Anxiety Disorders